lizard43/ESP8266workshop/README.md

 # ESP8266 Workshop

+The best way to learn technology is to make something

 This is the repository for the ESP8266 workshop.
 You'll find all files and notes needed to complete the exercises.

 Slides can be found on slideshare [here](http://www.slideshare.net/roadster43)